leejoonli/code-every-day/log.md

 ## Thoughts

 Created a calculator console app following the microsoft docs.
 Made an initial commit to create a web app using C#.
 It's going to be a web version of the calculator console app.

+# Day 159 (8/4/2022)

+## C#

+Practiced C#.

+## Thoughts

+Very slow day.
+Read that C# is generally not used for front end development but it can do some server side calculations just not sure how to implement that.
+Read some basic starter stuff for .NET.
+So just translated some data structure stuff into C#.